 Aquatica Orlando – Orlando, Florida

-At Aquatica Orlando, the water park’s entire staff has completed IBCCES certification around sensitivity and awareness.
+At Aquatica Orlando, one of the most popular Orlando water parks, the entire staff has completed IBCCES certification around sensitivity and awareness.
 In fact, it’s the first water park in the world to receive a Certified Autism Center distinction from the organization.

 Discovery Cove – Orlando, Florida